coldnew/twse-captcha-solver-dl4j/README.md

 #### Q: Is this project really work ?

 Yes, this project is part of my side project.
-However, you should build your own dataset to traioning the captcha solver.
+However, you should build your own dataset to training the captcha solver.

 #### Q: Will you share your training datasets?